Lifestyle

 A post shared by Levs Surovecs (@leosurovec)

-Reading session inside a century-old patisserie
+Reading session inside Maison Bertaux - a century-old patisserie

 This charming, lived-in patisserie has been baking since 1871.
 Order a flaky croissant or a towering eclair, grab a table upstairs, and settle in with a book.
 It’s a quiet pocket of old Soho, perfect for slow mornings or a reflective break between adventures.